 As much as he tries to move, he can’t.
 It seems the harder he tries, the pressure on his chest worsens.
 Then he sees her.
 The witch is sitting on his chest, menacing eyes staring straight into his.

-The fear he felt before intensifies and just when she’s about to strike the blow that kills him… she disappears.
+The fear he felt before intensifies and just when she’s about to strike the blow that kills him…she vanishes.
 Then he is able to move.
 What happened?
 Was he just attacked by a spiritual being?
-Or did he just have the most vivid dream of his life?
+Or did he just experience the most vivid dream?

 This is an example of what may happen to someone who suffers sleep paralysis.

-It is not a demonic attack – actually, there’s a medical explanation for the 'witch on his chest', and that explanation is about sleep paralysis.
+It is not a demonic attack.
+Actually, there is a medical explanation for the ‘witch on his chest’, and that explains sleep paralysis.

-Read further to learn what sleep paralysis actually is and the medical explanation for the ‘Demon attack’.
+Read further to learn what sleep paralysis is and the medical explanation for the ‘demon attack’.

 Sleep paralysis is the inability to move or speak when going to or waking up from sleep.
 The duration is usually very short spanning seconds to minutes and only rarely does it last hours.